- Enter now

 - Selection of finalists.
 A shortlist of teams with the most promising, creative, and feasible detailed proposals will be designated as finalists and invited to present their ideas before a panel of judges.

 - Selection of winners.
 Winners will be selected, live, for each available prize at the presentation events

-The selection of finalists and winners of the SFU Student-Community Engagement Competition is guided by a common set of evaluation criteria which reflect SFU’s vision of engaging students, engaging research, and engaging community.
+The selection of finalists and winners of the SFU Student-Community Engagement Competition is guided by a common set of evaluation criteria which reflect the principles and values of community engagement as they are presented in SFU's Strategic Community Engagement Plan.
 In particular, this competition is designed to encourage community-student engagement for meaningful impact.

 When considering ideas, it is important that proposals have high potential for making meaningful, positive change within their targeted communities.